 I ran across a scientist today who was excited about….poop!
 Yeah, poop.
 Turns out it is pretty powerful stuff.
 Phytoplankton gives off oxygen, Zooplankton eats the Phytoplankton and poops.
 In turn, the waste material sucks CO2 out of the air before sinking.
 Someday, thousands of years from now, it might mean oil.
 Wow-right!
 Next time you swallow a big gulp of salt water think on that.

-The sacrifice, though, is not owned by us.
+The sacrifice is shared burden.
 I was reminded of this after posting pictures of the rough sea today.
 At some point, everyone here signed up for this.
-The sacrifice is owned by those that take this journey with us.
-The mom and dads, partners and children that worry about our safety, while we embrace the good fortune of finding something we find purpose in.
-So, thank you.
+The support is owned by those that take this journey with us.
+The parents, partners and children that worry about our safety, while we embrace the good fortune of finding something we find a calling in..
+So, thank you!